Chocolate Tuxedo Cake Recipe (Easy & Stunning!)

 Making This Recipe Your Own

-Sometimes I substitute Greek yogurt for buttermilk when I’m out, and it works wonderfully – just thin it slightly with milk.
+Sometimes I substitute Greek yogurt for buttermilk when I’m out, and it works wonderfully – just thin it slightly with milk to match buttermilk’s consistency.
 The quality of chocolate really matters here, so I always use the best I can find.
 My gluten-free variation uses a cup-for-cup flour substitute with excellent results.
 For special occasions, I sometimes add a tablespoon of liqueur to the ganache – Grand Marnier or Kahlua both complement the chocolate beautifully.

 Frequently Asked Questions